bobbicodes/codemirror-vite/README.md

 ## Status

 Not working yet, but making steady progress.
 There is a [live demo](https://bobbicodes.github.io/lang-clojure-eval/) running which is continuously built from the main branch.
 The architecture is sound, eval-cell works, but the functions for selecting regions are incomplete.
+Currently eval results are logged to the console, but when finished will be integrated into the main editor UI.

 - [x] Implement Lezer parser
 - [x] Hook up Clojure interpreter